 Bowlegs also referred to as Genu Varum or bandiness is a physical deformity which leads to outward bowing of the lower leg in relation to the thigh.
 The condition makes a person’s knees stay wide apart while standing with feet and ankles together, with the appearance of an archer’s bow.
 This condition may affect one or both legs.
 Most people assume the only way to straighten bow legs is by having surgery.
-We’ve already established that surgery is both risky and expensive to straighten bowlegs or knock-knees.
+We’ve already established that surgery is both risky and expensive to straighten bowlegs specially for adults.

 There are many serious risks posed, such as…

 Bottom line… it’s not an option.
 So you’re probably wondering what’s the magic answer then?

 Well, there’s a great system called “Bow Legs No More”.
 It’s a special system that gradually straightens your legs.
 And it’s 100% natural, completely safe and it’s been proven to work.

 All you have to do is follow the step-by-step directions.

 Bowlegs may either develop physiologically or pathologically.
 Physiological bowlegs are a naturally occurring condition in babies, which improves as a child grows.
 Pathological bowing of legs requires treatment, and if untreated, tends to get worse as a child grows.
 This is also the category of bowlegs that affects adults.
 In instances where bow legs cause a long term problem, it results in chronic pain, difficulty walking, adverse deformity of the legs and early onset of arthritis.